 CENTRAL LONDON APARTMENT

-Having worked previously with this family on another large apartment in the same luxury apartment complex, it was only natural that they would want to work with top London interior designers, René Dekker Design again on this prestigious project.
+Having worked previously with this family on another large apartment in the same luxury apartment complex, it was only natural that they would want to work with top luxury interior designer in London, René Dekker again on this prestigious project.
 The owners live mainly in the Middle East and this residence was to become their second London trophy home.
 Living so far away it was important that they could trust the day to day interior design and management of the project to a studio with the right expertise and understanding of work carried out at this level of the market.
 With the clients also having business interests in the property industry, René Dekker Design knew the level of expectation required.

 The award winning apartment is on the 15th floor of a brand new high rise just off Edgeware road in London.
 The clients bought it off plan as three individual apartments and it was reimagined into one large family dwelling.
 René Dekker Design received the plans in mid-2013 with an expected programme of two years.
 This would allow time to design the layout to suit the brief, design and develop the concept, implement the scheme and semi supervise site operations (in conjunction with the developer) as well as liaising with the main contractor.
 Further René Dekker would to develop the FF&E whilst building works were going on so that the installation would happen simultaneously with the completion of the fit out.